INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 # Linking

+In many use-cases the existing links between entity types that the SensorThings API offers are not sufficient to describe the data.
-We need a way to link between various objects, internal and external.
+A generic way to link between various objects, internal and external is needed.
 Since the SensorThings API v1.x does not have special fields for links, the links will have to go in the properties field that each entity type has.

 https://github.com/INSIDE-information-systems/SensorThingsAPI/issues/7